sonydevworld/spresense-nuttx/Documentation/components/drivers/special/syslog.rst

      means that interrupt level SYSLOG output will be lost unless the interrupt buffer is enabled to support serialization.

-  -  ``CONFIG_SYSLOG_CHAR_CRLF``.
-If ``CONFIG_SYSLOG_CHAR_CRLF`` is
-     selected, then linefeeds in the SYSLOG output will be expanded to Carriage Return plus Linefeed.
-Since the character device is not a console device, the addition of carriage returns to line feeds would not be performed otherwise.
-You would probably want this expansion if you use a serial terminal program with the character device output.

 References: ``drivers/syslog/syslog_devchannel.c`` and
 ``drivers/syslog/syslog_device.c``